Jozef Cíger-Hronský: Death

-Controvery
+Controversy

 Entanglement with fascism and antisemitism

 While Cíger-Hronský did not hold any official post in the government, he was an important figure of the propaganda effort of the First Slovak Republic.
 In his novel, The World on Quagmire, Cíger-Hronský glorifyied the fascist ideology.
-In 1944 he joined the interior minister and chief architect of anti-Jewish legislation in Slovakia, Alexander Mach, for a promotion tour around Slovakkia.
-As the chair of Matica slovenská, Cíger-Hronskýrequired all job applicants to prove their "Aryan origin".
+In 1944 he joined the interior minister and chief architect of anti-Jewish legislation in Slovakia, Alexander Mach, for a promotion tour around Slovakia.
+As the chair of Matica slovenská, Cíger-Hronský required all job applicants to prove their "Aryan origin".
 Furthermore, the employees commonly wore Hlinka Guard uniform and a historical photograph documents Nazi salute was used by collaborators to greet Cíger-Hronský.

 In January 1941 Hronský filled a complaint to the government that the local printing press used by Matica still belonged to its Jewish owner, resulting in him "earning money never before".
 Cíger-Hronský demanded the ownership of the printing press to be promptly transferred to Matica.
 This demand was swiftly granted.